speechly/speechly/examples/browser-client-example/README.md

 export REACT_APP_TIMEZONE="your-app-timezone"
 ```

-For instructions on how to get started on the Speechly free tier and obtain your appId, please see the [Quick Start Guide](https://docs.speechly.com/quick-start).
+## Contributing

 Note that this example is part of a monorepository that uses [rush](https://rush.js) and [pnpm](https://pnpm.io) as build tools.
-If you are interested in contributing, please check the instructions in the [root level README](../../README.md#how-to-use-this-repository).
+If you are interested in contributing, please check the instructions in the [root level README](../../README.md#how-to-use-this-rush-monorepository).